B-Rich/Watson/README.md

 Watson is a python package that allows you to write and host your very own chatbot that will listen to your chat conversations and perform tasks based on certain commands.
 Watson is based on [Hubot](http://hubot.github.com/) from GitHub, but done in Python.
 It's easy to install and add your own modules; you should be able to get set up in a matter of minutes!

+We love Hubot, but we also love the ease and readability of Python.
+That's why we designed Watson's chat modules to be as readable as possible and, well, modular.
+When you create your Chatbot, you are free to add or remove any modules you want, without having to remove any files.
+Modules can easily be turned on and off easily, even while the bot is running.
+Plus, since it runs on Python, all you need to ensure you have is pip, and then with a simple pip install Watson will be up and running easily.

+Furthermore, we decided that each chat command's syntax should be as readable as the rest of your code.
+That's why, instead of using regular expressions (which can be prone to becoming fairly obtuse to even regex experts), we use a simple command syntax with one basic idea: Your command syntax should be exactly what you would type to a human if you were explaining how to run your command.
+Thus "/mo?ustasche(?: me)? (.*)/i" becomes "m[o]ustache [me] <actor>" in Watson, which is something you can send to someone who has never programmed, and they'd be able to figure out the command.

 Currently, Watson will chat over two networks: Google Talk (and other Jabber networks, but really who uses those?), and Campfire.
 We are working on an implementation for HipChat as well.
 Need Watson to work on another chat network?
 Let us know, or feel free to write your own and submit a pull request!

-Watson takes simple commands, based on which chat modules you have installed on your particular bot.
+Watson takes simple chat commands, based on which chat modules you have installed on your particular bot.
 By default, Watson commands must be prefaced with the word "watson" as in the following examples:

 	watson how was wreck it ralph?
 	watson pugme
 	watson help images

+But everything in Watson is configurable, and you're free to rename it for your needs!

 ## Installation